Navotas Polytechnic College

-In over 15 years of existence, the Navotas Polytechnic College has grown into a respected public type college in Navotas.

 At present NPC offers degree programs in business administration, education, computer technology, short-term courses.

 History

 The Navotas Polytechnic College was established by virtue of Municipal Ordinance (M.O).
 No. 94-06 of the Municipal Council of Navotas (now City of Navotas), which was signed on May 18, 1994.

-The primary goal of the college is to give opportunity to the poor but deserving students of Navotas, to allow them to pursue tertiary education and acquire knowledge and skills through excellence in academic and technological courses so they can live with dignity as humane persons and as members of the community who can contribute to the growth and advancement of Navotas and of the Filipino nation as a whole.
+The primary goal of the college is to give opportunity to the poor but deserving students of Navotas, to allow them to pursue tertiary education and acquire knowledge and skills through excellence in academic and technological courses.